 The land down under is, of course, not the only high-wage country in the world where McDonald's does lucrative business.
 The company actually earns more revenue out of Europe than than it does from the United States.
 France, with its roughly $12.00 hourly minimum, has more than 1,200 locations.
 (Australia has about 900).

 So how exactly do McDonald's and other chains manage to turn a profit abroad while paying an hourly wage their American workers can only fantasize about while picketing?
 Part of the answer, as you might expect, boils down to higher prices.
 Academic estimates have suggested that, worldwide, worker pay accounts for at least 45 percent of a Big Mac's cost.
-In the United States, industry analysts tend to peg the figure a bit lower -- labor might make up anywhere from about a quarter of all expenses at your average franchise to about a third.* But generally speaking, in countries where pay is higher, so is the cost of two all beef patties, as shown in the chart below by Princeton economist Orley Ashenfelter.
-Note Western Europe way up there in the upper-right hand corner, with its high McWages and high Big Mac prices.
+In the United States, industry analysts tend to peg the figure a bit lower—labor might make up anywhere from about a quarter of all expenses at your average franchise to about a third.* But generally speaking, in countries where pay is higher, so is the cost of two all-beef patties, as shown in the chart below by Princeton economist Orley Ashenfelter.
+Note Western Europe way out in the upper-right hand corner, with its high McWages and high Big Mac prices.

 That said, not every extra dollar of worker compensation seems to get passed onto the consumer.
 Again, take Australia.
 According to the The Economist, Aussies have paid anywhere from 6 cents to 70 cents extra for their Big Macs compared to Americans over the past two years, a 1 percent to 17 percent premium.
 If you were to simply double the cost of labor at your average U.S. Mickey D's and tack it onto the price of a sandwich, you'd expect customers to be paying at least a dollar more.